It has always been said that only a very small percentage of the population are the one's who commit most of the crimes.

 Seems like something doesn't add up at both a local and national level of crime reporting.

-First, Sweden, Finland, and Denmark all have required military service.
-Norway has some sort of conscription as well.
 So that right there addresses a lot in regards to gun control via Responsibility that is taught in the Military.